PADM 583. Effective Managerial Communications. 1 Hour.

 3 lecture hours.
 3 credits.
 Focuses on various models of federalism and examines the pragmatic evolution of federal, state and local intergovernmental relations in the United States.
 Topics include policy implementation and implications, fiscal transfers, and local government cooperation and conflict in the metropolis.

 PADM 627.
 Workshop in Policy Analysis and Evaluation.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: PADM 624 and PADM 625, or permission of the instructor.
+Prerequisite: PADM 624 or permission of the instructor.
 This course is project-oriented, emphasizing practical experience in the design and conduct of policy analysis or program evaluation studies.
 Emphasizes political environment and client relationships.

 PADM 628.
 Environmental Policy and Administration.
 3 Hours.